<> <> <> <>

 What are the other common causes of hair loss?

-There are many things that can cause hair loss.
+Many things can cause hair loss.
 This includes medical conditions like:

-But there are also a number of other factors that can cause hair loss, like severe stress, surgery, rapid weight loss, thyroid problems, and nutrient deficiencies — including iron and vitamin D.
+But there are also a number of other factors that can cause hair loss, like severe stress, surgery, rapid weight loss, and nutrient deficiencies — including iron and vitamin D [3].

 The best foods to help with hair growth